boyuandeng/vision_locomotion_go1/README.md

 ## Change
 ### First
-Change the control library version of a1 to go1
+Changing the control library version from a1 to go1

 ### second